THE COUNCIL OF ELDERS OF THE DAVID SUZUKI FOUNDATION

 5. The Executive Director will be responsible for approving any external communications of the Council of Elders.

 This remained our mandate at that phase in our evolution, though later superseded.
 Another motion we forwarded in the same period embodied a rising emphasis upon the theme of spirituality and its role in building the inner resources to meet the environmental challenges with which we have to deal.
 Here was an area in which we could supplement the scientific work of the Foundation.
 Amy and I were asked to draw up a proposal to be submitted to the Board approving a project to (a) expand an awareness of spiritual and ethical motivations and their impact upon the work of the Foundation, and (b) connect the Foundation with others working in this field, with the aim of opening channels for such motivations to find practical expression in involving those sharing them in projects of the Foundation.
 This proposal built upon David Suzuki’s statement in The Sacred Balance that “Spirituality may be our chiefest local adaptation – the means by which we touch the sacred, hold together against disintegration.”
 We added: “Awareness of what is known through scientific research, and political action to implement remedial measures, are obvious needs, but there is also a need to cultivate the basic ethical, philosophical and spiritual values that motivate the will to act on what is known.
-It is true that we humans stand to gain by a better way of being in the world, but an appeal to what we stand to gain, if it stands alone, can be self-defeating, because it is essentially an appeal to the self-centred consumerism and greed that are the cause of most of our problems….
+It is true that we humans stand to gain by a better way of being in the world, but an appeal to what we stand to gain, if it stands alone, can be self-defeating, because it is essentially an appeal to the self-centered consumerism and greed that are the cause of most of our problems….
 Ethical concerns and spiritual insights … can also sustain practical endeavours when other motivations cannot stand up to the disappointments and frustrations inseparable from work to restore ecological integrity.
 ‘Burnout’ is a perennial problem that can only be avoided by this deeply rooted spiritual awareness.”
 Our motion was presented to the Board, approved, but never adequately followed up.
 It remains unfinished business.

 A continuing problem was that of finding suitable new members for the Council, though Ed Fidler joined in 2002.
 Exploration of linkages and alliances with individuals and groups with similar or complementary objectives began, but had very limited results.
 In the meantime, the procedure of adopting a workplan as mandated by the Board was implemented.
 It consisted largely in inviting a wide range of speakers to the monthly Council meetings, including DSF staff members.
 From an internal standpoint, this provided a rich experience in educating Council members on many topics, but in terms of impact outside the Council it brought only limited results.
 In July 2005 we enjoyed a full-day meeting to build community as well as do business at Norm Hoye’s cottage on Gambier Island, and the following summer in the same way at Rivendell on Bowen Island, hosted by Marks McAvity.
 Penny Wilson joined the Council in 2005, followed subsequently by Archana Datta, offsetting the gender imbalance that had been recognized as a problem for a long time.
 At the same time Amy Eustergerling withdrew, as did Ed Fidler later.
 We also suffered the attrition through death that is inevitable in an organization of elders, losing Elaine Clemons, Eve Erickson, Bert Brink, Louis Nuernberger, Norm Hoye and most recently Bill Paterson.